 Some women have menstrual bleeding between periods, or earlier or later in their cycles than expected.
 This type of bleeding is called abnormal uterine bleeding or irregular menstrual bleeding.

-With menorrhagia, you can't maintain your usual activities when you have your period because you have so much blood loss and cramping.
-If you dread your period because you have such heavy menstrual bleeding, talk with your doctor.
-There are many effective treatments for menorrhagia.
+With heavy menstrual bleeding, blood flow and cramping make it harder to do your usual activities.
+If you dread your period because you have heavy menstrual bleeding, talk with your doctor.
+There are many treatments that can help.

-- Restricting daily activities due to heavy menstrual flow
+- Limiting daily activities due to heavy menstrual flow.

 When to see a doctor

 Seek medical help before your next scheduled exam if you have:

 - Vaginal bleeding so heavy it soaks at least one pad or tampon an hour for more than two hours in a row.

 - Bleeding between periods or unusual vaginal bleeding.

 In some cases, the reason for heavy menstrual bleeding is unknown.
 But a number of conditions may cause heavy menstrual bleeding.
 They include:

 Hormones being out of balance.
 In a typical menstrual cycle, there's a balance between the hormones estrogen and progesterone.
 This controls the buildup of the lining of the uterus.
 The lining of the uterus also is known as the endometrium.
 This lining is shed during a menstrual period.
 When hormones are out of balance, the lining becomes too thick and sheds by way of heavy menstrual bleeding or unexpected bleeding between periods.